-An integrated planning approach as proposed in [15] copes with the previously mentioned shortcomings.
+An integrated planning approach as proposed in [Tut96] copes with the previously mentioned shortcomings.
 In contrast to the conventional approach where the planning process is driven by area coverage considerations, this approach is driven by the customer demand.
 The aim is not to cover as much area, but to supply as many users and their traffic demand as possible.
 Additionally, existing interactions between planning constraints are taken into account when resolving conflicting planning objectives.
 By doing so the approach automatically obtains planning solutions which are optimized under multiple aspects.
 The key concept to achieve this is the introduction of demand nodes.
-A demand node represents the center of an area with a certain teletraffic demand and sparse in areas where demand is low.
+A demand node represents the center of an area with a certain teletraffic demand.
+The definition implies that the demand nodes are dense in areas of high demand and sparse in areas where demand is low.
 One of the key components of the system model for network performance analysis is thus a model of the demand node pattern.

 There are several ways to generate a spatial demand node distribution pattern.
-One way is to use a clustering algorithm like the one described in section 3, by using traffic data from measurements, where a mapping can be done to estimate the impacts of some parameters in the available data (like land usage, population structure) on the traffic demand.
+One way is to use a clustering algorithm like the one as described in Section 3, by using traffic data from measurements, where a mapping can be done to estimate the impacts of some parameters in the available data (like land usage, population structure) on the traffic demand.
 For analytical computation purposes, abstract models can be employed to generate a point pattern in a purely mathematical way by using a spatial point process.
-In [8] a spatial phase-type process is presented that can be considered as a generalized case of the well known homogeneous spatial Poisson process.
-Another example is the spatial BMAP process in [1] which has a very appealing feature of being able to include a time-dependent evolution of the process.
+In [Lat97] a spatial phase-type process is presented that can be considered as a generalized case of the well known homogeneous spatial Poisson process.
+Another example is the spatial BMAP process in [Bau98] which has a very appealing feature of being able to include a time-dependent evolution of the process.

 As mentioned above the customer behavior has to be taken carefully into account.
 This includes also the modeling of the customer behavior dealing with the call retrial phenomenon.
-In [11] two models are presented.
+In [Tra96] two models are presented.
 The first model considers a base station with a finite customer population and repeated attempts.
 A Markov chain modeling is proposed and a recursive solution of the state probabilities is presented.
-The second model focuses on the use of the guard channel concept to prioritize the handoff traffic.
-Again the retrial phenomenon plays an important role on the quality of service experienced by the mobile customers [12].
+The second model focuses on the use of the guard channel concept to prioritize the handover traffic.
+Again the retrial phenomenon plays an important role on the quality of service experienced by the mobile customers.